|

 As the county town of Cheshire, it is often regarded as Britain's

-most outstanding "black and white" city, on account of the large
+most outstanding "black and white" city, on account of the

-The city is also home to the largest Roman Amphitheatre in Britain,
+city is also home to the largest Roman Amphitheatre in Britain,

-the proud Victorian Eastgate Clock set on the city walls, and
+the proud Victorian Eastgate Clock set on the city walls,

-It was in Chester Cathedral that the first ever performance was
+a 900 year old history.
+It was in Chester Cathedral that the

-made of Handel's "Messiah".
-Copies of Handel's original
+first ever performance was made of Handel's "Messiah".

-manuscript are on view in the cathedral.
-Also available are cathedral
+Copies of Handel's original manuscript are on view in the

-tours and a restaurant which serves lunches and light refreshments.
+which serves lunches and light refreshments.
+On certain days

-days the city's Town Crier can be heard shouting "Oyez!
+the city's Town Crier can be heard shouting "Oyez!
 Oyez!"

 around its neat clean streets.
 Chester was originally settled

-by the Romans as the fortress called Deva, named after the River
+by the Romans as the fortress called Deva, named after the

-one of Britain's largest garrison for Roman soldiers.
+to become one of Britain's largest garrison for Roman soldiers.

-Chester, like most of Britain, fell prey to marauding Viking invaders.
+like most of Britain, fell prey to marauding Viking invaders.

-By the 10th century, Aethelflaeda, a daughter of King Alfred the
+By the 10th century, Aethelflaeda, a daughter of King Alfred

-and extended the city walls.
+and strengthened and extended the city walls.
+After 1066,

-1066, William the Conqueror appointed his cruel nephew, Hugh the
+William the Conqueror appointed his cruel nephew, Hugh the

-held by the monarch's son, Prince Charles, to this day.
+the monarch's son, Prince Charles, to this day.
 Hugh immediately

 set about building Chester Castle to secure his title against